sosiristseng/sosiristseng.github.io/docs/windows/WSL2.md

 processors=4             # How many processors to assign to the WSL2 VM. swap=8GB                 # How much swap space to add to the WSL2 VM.
 0 for no swap file. swapfile=C:\\temp\\wsl-swap.vhdx # Sets swapfile path location, default is %USERPROFILE%\AppData\Local\Temp\swap.vhdx.
-Useful if your C drive has limited disk space. localhostForwarding=true # Boolean specifying if ports bound to wildcard or localhost in the WSL2 VM should be connectable from the host via localhost:port (default true).
+Useful if your C drive has limited disk space.
 ```

 [^wslconfig]: https://learn.microsoft.com/zh-tw/windows/wsl/wsl-config